-Our feature selection is motivated by the functional advantages described above and the implicit necessity to decrease the dimension of the learning task, i.e., to face the bias/variance dilemma (see, e.g., (Geman et al. 1995)): If the starting configuration of the system is very general, it can learn from and specialize to a wide variety of domains, but it will in general have to pay for this advantage by having many internal degrees of freedom.
+Our feature selection is motivated by the functional advantages described above and the implicit necessity to decrease the dimension of the learning task, i.e., to face the bias/variance dilemma (see, e.g., (Geman, Bienenstock and Doursat, 1995)): If the starting configuration of the system is very general, it can learn from and specialize to a wide variety of domains, but it will in general have to pay for this advantage by having many internal degrees of freedom.
 This is a serious problem since the number of examples needed to train a system scales very poorly with the system's dimension, quickly leading to totally unrealistic learning time - the "variance" problem.
 If the initial system has few degrees of freedom, it may be able to learn efficiently but there is great danger that the structural domain spanned by those degrees of freedom does not cover the given domain of application at all - the "bias" problem.
 Like any other learning system the brain has to deal with the bias/variance dilemma.
-As a consequence, it has to have a certain amount of a priori structure adapted to its specific input (the idea to overcome the bias/variance dilemma by appropriate a priori knowlege is elaborated in more detail in (Krüger 1997a; Krüger, Pötzsch and v.d.
-Malsburg 1997)).
+As a consequence, it has to have a certain amount of a priori structure adapted to its specific input (the idea to overcome the bias/variance dilemma by appropriate apriori knowlege is elaborated in more detail in (Krüger, 1997; Krüger, Pötzsch and von der Malsburg, 1997)).
 Being aware of the risk of a wrong feature selection leading to a system unable to detect important aspects of the input data - a wrong bias - and also being aware of the necessity to make such feature selection in order to restrict the dimension of the learning task - to decrease variance - we have chosen banana wavelets as a basic feature.
 We have justified this choice by the functional reasons given in the preceding paragraph and by the performance of our system.

 In our system, feedback in the sense of local interaction of banana wavelet responses is used by the criteria C1 and C2 for sparsification and non-linear curvature enhancement.
 We also think that Gestalt principles can be coded within our approach by a similar kind of interaction.
-In a recent work (Krüger 1997b) we could give a mathematical characterization of the Gestalt principles collinearity and parallelism in natural images within the framework of our object recognition system.
+In a recent work (Krüger, 1998) we could give a mathematical characterization of the Gestalt principles collinearity and parallelism in natural images within the framework of our object recognition system.

-Gabor wavelets as a subset of banana wavelets can be learned from visual data by utilizing the abstract principles sparse coding and information preservation (Olshausen and Field 1996).
-But does this kind of learning happen on the time scale of a human life?
-At least the experiment in (Wiesel and Hubel 1974), who have shown that an ordered arrangement of orientation columns develop in the visual cortex of monkeys with no visual experience, contradicts this assumption.
-The fact that Gabor wavelets result from an application of sparseness to natural image and not banana wavelets may support the objection that the suitability of curvature as basic feature does not necessarily follow from the statistics of natural images.
-However, the number of possible filters is restricted in (Olshausen and Field 1996).
-A similar learning algorithm enabling the coding with a larger number of filter may lead to additional attributes (such as, e.g., curvature) in the set of resulting filters.
-The more recent results about single cell responses in V1 (Shevelev et al. 1995) suggest that a larger set of features than Gabor Wavelet responses may be computed in V1.
+Gabor wavelets as a subset of banana wavelets can be learned from visual data by utilizing the abstract principles sparse coding and information preservation (Olshausen and Field, 1996).
+But does this kind of learning happen postnatally?
+At least the experiment in (Wiesel and Hubel, 1974), which has shown that an ordered arrangement of orientation columns develops in the visual cortex of monkeys with no visual experience, contradicts this assumption.
+The fact that Gabor wavelets and not banana wavelets result from an application of sparseness to natural images may support the objection that the suitability of curvature as basic feature does not necessarily follow from the statistics of natural images.
+However, the more recent results about single cell responses in V1 (see, e.g., (Shevelev et al., 1995)) suggest that a larger set of features than Gabor Wavelet responses (such as, e.g., X-junctions or curvature) may be computed in V1.